El Tunco, El Salvador on the Pacific Coast (near la Libertad)

-We aimed to go down the road a few kilometres to la Libertad, and wished we had.
+We aimed to go down the road a few kilometers to la Libertad and wished we had.
 This is a far classier area, and before the turn-off to the Pacific main road (the road from San Salvador) is dotted with classy American style Malls and eateries.
 But we were both so tired, we just couldn’t get motivated – shame.
 That was especially true for my son, which surprised me, as he loves shopping malls.

 After our afternoon swim, we raced out to see why we were hearing a ‘clown horn’ – we have been hearing it all day (and yesterday).

-It was a cheerful local riding around all day selling sweet breads.
+It was a cheerful local riding around all day selling sweetbreads.